abbbi/qmpbackup/README.md

  └── INC-1480542712
 ```

-can be rolled back by using *qmprebase*, it uses common Qemu tools to check
+can be rolled back by using *qmprebase*, it uses common QEMU tools to check
 consistency and does a rollback of your image file:

 ```